-STEP THREE: Assistant Superintendent and Expulsion Review Committee Response
+STEP THREE: Assistant Superintendent and Expulsion Review Committee Response disposition.

-If the parent requests a hearing, the Superintendent, or his or her designee, will schedule a date for the ERC to convene an hear the circumstances that surround the infraction and subsequent disposition.
 The ERC will consider all relevant written information and will make a determination as to whether the conduct occurred and recommend to the Superintendent that he or she either uphold, modify, or reject the removal recommendation of the principal.